The Board of Commissioners is responsible to the Minister for Forestry and is the governing body of the Forest Products Commission.

 In accordance with the Forest Products Act 2000, the role of the Commission is to determine strategic direction, monitor performance and control the agency’s business affairs.
 Current members of the Board are:

-Ross Holt has an honours degree in economics and spent 18 years in the Western Australian State Treasury department including four years as Assistant Under Treasurer.
+Ross Holt spent 18 years in the Western Australian State Treasury department including four years as Assistant Under Treasurer.

-In 1993, he was appointed Chief Executive Officer of the WA Land Authority (LandCorp).
-During his 20-year tenure, Mr Holt oversaw significant growth in the land and infrastructure development agency across all areas of the Western Australian property industry.
+From 1993 to 2013, he was Chief Executive Officer of the WA Land Authority (LandCorp).
+During his tenure, Ross oversaw significant growth in the land and infrastructure development agency across all areas of the Western Australian property industry.
 With annual revenues in the order of AU$400-500 million and a staff of 220, LandCorp had a portfolio of more than 150 projects involving residential, commercial, regional and industrial development.

-Robert Pearce commenced his career as a schoolteacher and was elected as a member of the Legislative Assembly in 1977.
-He held a number of Ministerial portfolios including Environment (Forestry), Education and Transport.
-He retired from Parliament in 1993.
+Robert Pearce started his career as a school teacher and was elected as a Member of the Western Australian Legislative Assembly in 1977.
+He held a number of ministerial portfolios including environment (forestry), education and transport.
+Robert retired from Parliament in 1993.

-In 1998, Mr Pearce took on the position of Executive Director, Forest Industries Federation of Western Australia.
+In 1998 he took on the position of Executive Director of the Forest Industries Federation of Western Australia.
 He resigned from this position in October 2012.
-Mr Pearce has been particularly active in the forest industry sitting on a range of committees and boards.
+Robert has been active in the forestry industry, sitting on a range of committees and boards.